Small Businesses: Ask Your Questions

 • I know that a “site certification” can exist for a greenfield site, but do they also exist for a brownfield site?

-• Should we consider only those locations for our factory that certify their sites as shovel-ready or are we limiting ourselves too much?
+• Should we consider only those locations for our factory that claim their sites are shovel-ready or are we limiting ourselves too much?

 • Are you able to evaluate progress toward 5G broadband to determine if a locality’s rules or high access fees will result in delays to 5G implementation?

 • As a heavy energy user, we want to evaluate rates for electric power and natural gas – and we will also consider costs for water and sewer.
 Only after we are satisfied with those cost findings will we look further into a community’s assets.
-How quickly can we receive that information?
+Will you prioritize research that way?

 • How much insight can you provide on economic incentives, how we can obtain incentives, and what we need to do to avoid clawbacks or rescissions?